Fierioziy/ParticleNativeAPI/documentation/migration-v3-to-v4.md

     with changed internal state
       - (**IMPORTANT**) if you were caching them somewhere, call `detachCopy()` on them before storing them somewhere in fields etc.
+  - `ParticleTypeVibration`
+    - renamed to `ParticleTypeVibrationSingle` because it can only spawn one particle
+      - this is due to how badly it is implemented by MC in 1.17 and 1.18
+    - it is compatible with MC 1.19 upwards but limited to one particle
+    - a better alternative is `ParticleTypeVibration` which starts from MC 1.19 and allows spawning particles in traditional way using `ParticleType`